rancher/turtles/test/e2e/README.md

 Now you are ready to start your e2e test run.

+**Note:** If you want to run vSphere e2e tests locally, please refer to the instructions provided in the [Running vSphere e2e tests locally](#running-vsphere-e2e-tests-locally) section.

 Additionally, you could reuse [`go.work.example`](../../go.work.example) and copy it into `rancher-turtles/../go.work` to allow linting in tests.
 Be aware that this may break vendoring process used for `make test` task due to incompatibility between the two.
 You will need to add `e2e` to build tags in your IDE of choice for the imports in the test suite to become resolvable.

 ### Running the tests